-Course combines weekly hands-on construction processes of installing softscapes and hardscapes with an understanding of the vast array of hardscape materials available in the form of pavements, edgings, fencing, retaining walls, decks, pools, shelters, etc. Weekly: 3 hours lecture and 3 hours lab.
+Course combines both drawing and hands-on construction of installing softscapes and hardscapes, plus understanding of the vast array of hardscape materials available in the form of pavements, edgings, fencing, retaining walls, decks, pools, shelters, etc. Weekly: 3 hours lecture and 3 hours lab.
 Spring